The whole thing

 everyone, everybody, all of them (pronoun)

-The total of all people: everyone.
+The total of all people, or 'everyone'.

 - Todos saben que están saliendo = Everyone knows they're dating